ynd-consult/ynd-phx-bootstrap/README.md

 ## Setup
 ### Jenkinsfile
-Setting up the production environment requires some credentials in jenkins to be setup first.
+Setting up the production environment requires some credentials in Jenkins to be setup first.
 Please check the `Jenkinsfile` included in repo.
-Required changes

-* `app_name` give a meaningful name for the app
+Credentials to be added:

+* `YND_PHX_REGISTRY_URL` docker registry URL
-* `registry_creds` docker registry credentials
+* `YND_PHX_REGISTRY_CREDS` docker registry credentials
-* `dcos_dr_tag` first part of docker image tag if you are pushing to private docker registry it should point to hostname of your private docker registry
+* `YND_PHX_DCOS_DR` first part of docker image tag if you are pushing to private docker registry it should point to hostname of your private docker registry
-* `marathon_url` marathon service url
+* `YND_PHX_MARATHON_URL` marathon service url
-* `marathon_id` marathon application name identifier
+* `YND_PHX_MARATHON_ID` marathon application name identifier
-* `dcos_creds` marathon credentials
+* `YND_PHX_DCOS_CREDS` marathon credentials

 ### `marathon.json` and `marathon-db.json`
-We use jenkins config file provider plugin to provide ad hoc build configuration for orchestration platform.
+We use Jenkins config file provider plugin to provide ad hoc build configuration for orchestration platform.
 We have provided two example files (`marathon.json.example`, `marathon-db.json.example`) to ilustrate how the setup might look like.

+Proper configuration files based on those templates has to be submitted to Jenkins credentials as Secret files, with ids `YND_PHX_MARATHON_JSON` and `YND_PHX_MARATHON_DB_JSON` respectively.

 Excerpt of `marathon.json` configuration options

 * `id` it should match the `marathon_id` from Jenknisfile